Innovation Challenges

 Agri-tech, Circular Economy & Sustainability, Food Manufacturing

-To overcome challenges of manpower intensivity, inaccuracy and variable weather conditions on measurements of effectiveness of fertilizer use, Cargill wants to evaluate alternative indicators that may exist as proxies for growth, which overcome the palm crop growth cycle.
+To overcome the aforementioned challenges, Cargill wants to evaluate alternative indicators that may exist as proxies for growth, which overcome the palm crop growth cycle.
 They are also keen to explore a range of solutions that utilise the extensive data they have collected to reduce manual labour involved, and also through analytics, determine if there are other factors they should track.
 In general, any solution optimising fertiliser type and use is welcome.

 The solution should result in: